Inside: Discover the beauty of shade gardening with these 21 perennials. These plants thrive in low-light areas and can bring life to your garden.

 Solomon’s Seal ‘Variegatum’ is a beautiful shade perennial that adds charm to your garden.
 Its dark green leaves with creamy-white edges create a lovely contrast.
 The plant thrives in part sun to full shade and loves well-drained, moisture-retentive soil.

-In the fall, the foliage turns a lovely golden yellow before going dormant.
 It can spread up to 3 feet wide, making it great for filling shady spots.
 Plus, it produces sweetly scented, creamy-white flowers in spring.

 Expert Tip from MrPlanter: “To keep your Solomon’s Seal healthy, mulch regularly to retain moisture.
 This will help it thrive in shady areas.”